 We begin notifying students of their admission status at the end of February.
 However, please note we have until April 15 to notify all applicants.
 You may also check the status of your application at Rutgers Graduate and Professional Admissions.

 Yes, we offer teaching assistantships, which are determined by the program’s admissions committee and do not require an additional application.
-Teaching assistantships usually include the teaching of two sections of undergraduate composition per term in return for a living stipend, tuition remission, and full medical benefits.
+Teaching assistantships usually include the teaching of two sections of undergraduate composition per year in return for a living stipend, tuition remission, and health benefits.

 The writing sample should reflect your best writing.
 You may submit fiction, creative nonfiction, poetry, or a combination thereof.
 Length requirements are as follows: 20-30 pages of prose (double-spaced), 10 pages of poetry (poetry can be single-spaced), or a combination of 10-15 pages of prose and 5 pages of poetry.
-The work should be submitted as a Word of PDF attachment to email@example.com.
-Please put your name and the genre(s) of work in your email subject line.
-You will receive acknowledgement of the work via email.
+Upload your sample to the online application.

 No. In fact, many of our students have had training or work experience in quite different fields before deciding to pursue their writing.

 We do offer courses in both playwriting and screenwriting every few semesters, but we do not accept theses in these genres.

 Full-time students typically complete the degree in two years.
 We normally do not fund students beyond two years.

 Yes.
 Upon approval, you can transfer in a maximum of 12 credits from another graduate degree and apply them toward the MFA degree.

 We do not accept auditor or nonmatriculated students in our MFA classes.
 Our classes are open only to students who have been accepted into the degree program.